 The AER has also implemented the Inactive Well Compliance Program (the "IWCP") to address the growing inventory of inactive wells in Alberta and to increase the AER's surveillance and compliance efforts under Directive 013: Suspension Requirements for Wells ("Directive 013").
 The IWCP applies to all inactive wells that are noncompliant with Directive 013 as of April 1, 2015.
 The objective is to bring all inactive noncompliant wells under the IWCP into compliance with the requirements of Directive 013 within five years.
-As of April 1, 2015, each licensee is required to bring 20% of its inactive wells into compliance every year, either by reactivating or by suspending the wells in accordance with Directive 013 or by abandoning them in accordance with Directive 020: Well Abandonment.
-The list of current wells subject to the IWCP is available on the AER's Digital Data Submission system.
+As of April 1, 2015, each licensee is required to bring 20% of its inactive wells into compliance every year, either by reactivating or suspending the wells in accordance with Directive 013 or by abandoning them in accordance with Directive 020: Well Abandonment.
+The list of current wells subject to the IWCP is available on the AER's Digital Data Submission System.
 The AER has announced that from April 1, 2015 to April 1, 2016, the number of noncompliant wells subject to the IWCP fell from 25,792 to 17,470, with 76% of licensees operating in the province having met their annual quota.
 From April 1, 2016 to April 1, 2017, this number fell from 17,470 to 12,375 noncompliant wells, with 81% of licensees operating in the province having met their annual quota.
-The IWCP completed its third year on March 31, 2018 but the AER has not yet released its third annual report.
+The IWCP will complete its fifth year on March 31, 2020 but the AER has not released subsequent annual reports on compliance levels since 2017.